tostc/Docker-Buildenv/README.md

 1. If you don't have already installed Docker, please install it.
 2. Clone or download this repository.
 Alternative you can just copy the content of the needed Dockerfile.
-3. Build the Dockerfile. `docker build -t NAME -f NAME_OF_DOCKERFILE`
+3. Build the Dockerfile. `docker build -t NAME -f NAME_OF_DOCKERFILE .`
 4. Open a terminal and navigate to your project directory.
 5. Start the container and mount your working directory.\
 Linux / Unix: `docker run --rm -it -v "$PWD":/root/env NAME_FROM_3`\